credential-handler/credential-handler-polyfill/README.md

 * Invite the user to install a wallet if they haven't already (and provide a link/recommendation, perhaps in a popup window)
-* (In case the user denied the request) Invite the user to re-try the operation, after explaining why you're asking to get or store the credential
+* (In case the user denied the request) Invite the user to retry the operation, after explaining why you're asking to get or store the credential
 * (If possible/applicable) Provide an alternate path to the user (the conceptual equivalent of allowing "Guest Checkout" if the user has refused to register